pearl-ahuja/data-analytics-projects/Netflix_Dashboard/README.md

 - All the details of selected show

 ## Dashboard
-Pdf of the interactive dashboard are provided above.
+Pdf of the interactive dashboard is provided above.
 Note: The dashboard was built in Power BI.
 Interactive features such as filters and slicers are visible in the original file.